Diversity, Equity & Inclusion at MCDS

 Learning Difference Panels are designed so that Upper School students talk to Lower School students about their experience at MCDS.
 They give advice on how to succeed in school and how to ask for what one needs in the classroom.
 There is an emphasis on exploring and learning about one’s own unique learning style which creates

 Affinity Groups are intentionally designed to create a safe space for students, faculty/staff, or parents to discuss topics of interest, support one another, and explore one's affinity experience.
 All affinity groups are supported by the Head of School and the Division Heads.
 Student affinity groups in Upper School are optional and meet approximately once a month.
 Student input is used to form desired affinity spaces.
-Last year, students chose to establish race based affinity spaces, including an affinity group for students of color and an affinity group for white students.
+Students chose to establish race-based affinity spaces, including an affinity group for students of color and an affinity group for white students.